jolu2111/Master_thesis/LaTeX/PLAN.md

 OR "After 5000 iterations the lowest loss is recorded, and the iterations are stopped when the loss is less than the recorded loss.
 This new stopping criterion ensures a final network with parameters corresponding to the lowest loss in the entire training process"

+- Problem is that if you focus training on one part of the paramters, the ones left out gets very bad very quickly.
+Should in other words not disregard other areas completely.

 # Questions

 - For parameterized PINN: are y0 and v0 spatiotemporal coordinate (x, t) or PDE parameters µ with hparam = gθp(µ)?